-In 2013, Arkansas was the first state in the country to receive approval to use federal funding earmarked for Medicaid expansion to create the Health Care Independence Program, which buys private health insurance for eligible individuals making up to 138 percent of the federal poverty level.
-The state’s current program expires the end of 2016.
+Arkansas was the first state in the country to receive approval to use federal funding earmarked for Medicaid expansion to create the Health Care Independence Program in 2013.
+This program bought private health insurance for eligible individuals making up to 138 percent of the federal poverty level.
+That program expired the end of 2016.

 The Arkansas Works information service center:

 You may be eligible for the Non-Emergency Transportation services if you are on the Arkansas Works and qualify.
 Contact us at 888-987-1200, Option 1.

 If you are having problems with Medicaid, you can call the Medicaid complaint hotline at 888-987-1200, option 2.